typedb-osi/typedb-cti/README.md

 *Watch our first community webinar [here](https://www.youtube.com/watch?v=xuiYorG8-1Q).*

-TypeDB Data - CTI is an open source knowledge graph for organisations to store and manage their cyber threat intelligence (CTI) knowledge.
-It enables CTI professionals to bring together their disparate CTI information into one knowledge graph and find new insights about cyber threats.
+TypeDB Data - CTI is an open source threat intelligence platform for organisations to store and manage their cyber threat intelligence (CTI) knowledge.
+It enables threat intel professionals to bring together their disparate CTI information into one database and find new insights about cyber threats.

 The benefits of using TypeDB for CTI:
-1. TypeDB enables data to be modelled based on logical and object-oriented principles.
+1. TypeDB enables data to be modelled based on [logical and object-oriented principles](https://docs.vaticle.com/docs/schema/overview).
 This makes it easy to create complex schemas and ingest disparate and heterogeneous networks of CTI data, through concepts such as type hierarchies, nested relations and n-ary relations.
-2. TypeDB's ability to perform logical inference during query runtime enables the discovery of new insights from existing CTI data — for example, inferred transitive relations that indicate the attribution of a particular attack pattern to a state-owned entity.
+2. TypeDB's ability to perform [logical inference](https://docs.vaticle.com/docs/schema/rules) during query runtime enables the discovery of new insights from existing CTI data — for example, inferred transitive relations that indicate the attribution of a particular attack pattern to a state-owned entity.
 3. TypeDB enables links between hash values, IP addresses, or indeed any data value that is shared to be made by default, as uniqueness of attribute values is a database guarantee.
 When attributes are inserted, unique values for any data type are only stored once, and all other uses of that value are connected by relations.

 ![TypeDB Studio](images/query_0.png)

-This repository provides a schema that is based on [STIX2](https://oasis-open.github.io/cti-documentation/), and contains [MITRE ATT&CK](https://github.com/mitre-attack/attack-stix-data) as an example dataset to start exploring this CTI knowledge graph.
-In the future, we plan to incorporate other CTI standards and data sources, in order to create an industry-wide data specification in TypeQL that can be used to ingest any type of CTI data.
+This repository provides a schema that is based on [STIX2](https://oasis-open.github.io/cti-documentation/), and contains [MITRE ATT&CK](https://github.com/mitre-attack/attack-stix-data) as an example dataset to start exploring this threat intelligence platform.
+In the future, we plan to incorporate other cyber threat intelligence standards and data sources, in order to create an industry-wide data specification in TypeQL that can be used to ingest any type of threat intel data.

 ## STIX